 Rode VideoMic Pro.
 This compact shotgun microphone will provide better sound than the built-in microphone on a video camera such as the Sony video camcorder or Samsung mirrorless camera we have..

 Pelican Protector Case.
-If you’re going to make YouTube videos with an iPhone, have a quality protection case to prevent damage from accidental drops.
+If you’re going to make YouTube videos with an iPhone or any smartphone, make sure to have a quality phone case to prevent damage from accidental drops.

 Lightweight Tripod.
 A good tripod is essential for those shots were you need to mount a camera.
 The tripod is great for capturing those time lapses you see in our videos.